djfrodo/midi-to-keys/README.md

 Basically you need to install ydotool and the ydotoold daemon.

-Note: The first time I did this is worked flawlessly, on a second machine I cannot, for the life of me, get it to work, so your results may vary.
+Note: The first time I did this is worked flawlessly, on a second machine for the life of me I cannot get it to work, so your results may vary.

 ## In Use